-By 11am this morning Pharrell Williams’ pop friendly and infectious “Happy” had racked up 138,948,968 views on YouTube and obviously making him and his record company a lot of money.
-If it’s not enough that it is playing on every commercial radio station (or in every department) store and is “the world’s first 24 hour music video” (who watches a music video that long?), it is also now the subject of homage videos in which people lip-synch the lyrics to “Happy.”
-And, like everyone else, Africans want in on the game.
-The videos are city-themed.
-We can’t front: The videos are nice.
-Enjoy.
+At 11am this morning, the American rapper and producer Pharrell Williams’ pop friendly and infectious song, “Happy,” had racked up 138,948,968 (that’s 138 million) views on Youtube.
+That’s what going viral looks like.
+Obviously making him and his record company a lot of money.
+It’s not enough that the song is playing on every commercial radio station (or in every department) store and is “the world’s first 24 hour music video” (who watches a music video that long?).
+‘Happy” is also the subject of millions of homage or reaction videos in which people from all walks of life and regions of the world lip-synch the song’s lyrics.

-We’ve collected the “Happy” videos made in Africa in one playlist.
-Hopefully you can make it through listening to “Happy” 28 times back-to-back:
+We’ve collected some of the “Happy” videos made in Africa in one playlist.
+Hopefully you can make it through listening to “Happy” 28 times back-to-back.

 But what is it all about?
 Is this all sugary drinks and opium of the masses?
 For example, Popcrush.com asked about the “room without a roof” line: “… A roofless room has no boundaries and no limits, so your happiness can soar to new heights with no ceiling.
 However, when you are in a room without a roof and it’s raining, are you screwed?”
 We expected some political analysis, but nothing, not even being rained on, can put Pharrell off:

 Here come bad news talking this and that, yeah

 Well, give me all you got, and don’t hold back, yeah

 Well, I should probably warn you I’ll be just fine, yeah

 No offense to you, don’t waste your time